California Car Accident Lawyers

 It is no secret that California is home to some of the nation’s busiest highways.
 Between tourists traveling through the state on vacation, large commercial vehicles transporting goods locally and to the other side of the country, and local residents on their way to or from work or errands, roads and highways can get quite congested.
 When large numbers of vehicles are all attempting to share the same roadway, traffic congestion, gridlock and (most seriously) car accidents – both fatal accidents and those resulting in serious injuries – are certain to follow.

-A car accident can leave a victim and his or her family with catastrophic injuries, significant financial expenses, and considerable mental anguish and pain.
-These losses and expenses can be compensated through a California car accident lawsuit in cases where the car accident is caused by the careless or reckless conduct of one or more other individuals and/or entities.
+Losses and expenses incurred from can be compensated through a California car accident lawsuit in cases where the car accident is caused by the careless or reckless conduct of one or more other individuals and/or entities.
 Our California car accident lawyers can help you pursue a claim for financial compensation against the at-fault parties and recover the money you need to be made financially whole.
 To begin the recovery process or discuss what you should expect, schedule a consultation with one of our injury attorneys today.

 POTENTIAL CAUSES OF AUTO ACCIDENTS

 In most cases, the driving errors of one or more individuals are to blame for a car crash.
 Errors may be committed because the individual is not devoting a sufficient amount of care and attention to what he or she is doing.
 In other cases, the individual who causes the accident may be well aware of what he or she is doing and the risk of a serious crash that the behavior creates, but he or she chooses to engage in the behavior anyway.
 This is often referred to as acting “recklessly” (as opposed to “carelessly”).